Manny Pacquiao vs. Jessie Vargas: Fight details

 Floyd Mayweather Jr. made an entrance and sat ringside with his daughter before the main event began.
 When asked why he was at the fight, he replied, "I'm just taking her to the fight.", whilst pointing to his daughter.

 In front of 16,132 in attendance, Pacquiao defeated Vargas in a lopsided unanimous decision to win the WBO welterweight title for the third time.
 In the second round, Pacquiao caught Vargas with a straight left counter, dropping him to the canvas.
 In the eighth round, an accidental clash of heads opened a deep cut on Vargas’ right eyebrow.
 However, replays between rounds clearly showed that the cut above Vargas’ eye in the eighth was caused by a left straight punch, which the Nevada Athletic Commission had ruled.
 In the eleventh round, Vargas went down on a slip, tripping over his feet after he got hit by a right.
 Vargas went down again in the twelfth round, but Kenny Bayless ruled it another slip.
 Pacquiao won on all three ringside scorecards—118–109, 118–109 and 114–113.

 According to CompuBox statistics, Pacquiao landed 147 of 409 of his punches (36%) and Vargas landed 104 of 562 of his punches thrown (19%).

-Pacquiao was guaranteed $4 million plus a percentage of the revenue of the fight while Vargas was guaranteed $2.5 million.
+Aftermath

+The fight sold 300,000 pay-per-view (PPV) buys in the United States (US), earning an estimated $18 million in pay-per-view revenue.